Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Introduction

-Many of the influential DSR approaches assume that the underlying dynamics is deterministic \citep{BruntonEtAl16,PandarinathEtAl18,ChenEtAl18a,HessEtAl23}.
-Indeed, finding a deterministic model which can accurately predict future behavior, matches the long-term properties observed in the data, and correctly generalizes to new conditions can be viewed as the ultimate goal of DSR.
-However, reaching such a goal is often infeasible due to the complexity of the underlying process or due to limited experimental data.
-Furthermore, reconstructing a deterministic model in full might not even be desirable if the resulting model is too computationally demanding for the intended purposes.
+Finding the deterministic system underlying the data is often infeasible due to the complexity of the generating process or limited experimental data.
+Furthermore, reconstructing a deterministic model might not even be desirable if the resulting model is too computationally demanding for the intended purposes.
 In such cases, relying on a stochastic framework might be a preferred alternative.
 Stochastic models include a source of noise in the dynamical equations, in addition to the noisy observations that are commonly used with deterministic models.
-This system-level noise can represent the elements of the system not explicitly modeled by the deterministic part, thus potentially easing the demands on the deterministic dynamics that needs to be learned.
-Training of such models, however, requires different approaches than for deterministic ones.
-And while various approaches were explored \citep[and others discussed in the following section]{LindermanEtAl17,DunckerEtAl19,KramerEtAl22,CourseNair23,PalsEtAl24}, research into robust and efficient algorithms with demonstrated ability to learn noise-driven dynamics with various characteristics is ongoing.
+An influential family of methods for training models of stochastic systems are Dynamical Variational Autoencoders \citep[DVAE,][]{GirinEtAl21}, a specific form of variational autoencoders \citep[VAE,][]{KingmaWelling14} for time series data.
+A multi-step prediction with DVAE methods requires further adaptation of the framework.
+As a notable example, a \textit{latent overshooting} approach \citep{HafnerEtAl19} was developed by modifying the cost function to use an $n$-step predictive distribution.
+Using this method for multi-step prediction, the noise has to be sample from the prior distribution of the stochastic variables.